Mohinta2892/catena/README.md

 - For visualisation: [Napari and Neuroglancer](https://github.com/Mohinta2892/catena/tree/dev/visualize)

+🛠️ Detailed Features:
+- Pytorch implementations of `LSDs` and `Synful`.
+- Exploration of `LSDs` and `Synful` for other task objectives.
+- Docker-based containerisation and release of development environments.
+- Style transfer and domain adaptation with Generative AI models.
+- Mitochondria segmentation pipelines that use both `LSDs` and `MONAI`
+- `MONAI` Tissue vs Non-Tissue detection pipelines
+- Large scale data analysis over public and local EM datasets.
+- Artefact logging with Weights and Biases.

 Please check `Issues` for basic troubleshooting tips.
 Kindly note these packages are being tested gradually and not all issues have made it to the list yet.